Reach-Robotics/reach_robotics_sdk/.devcontainer/readme.md

 # Getting started with ROS
-The instructions below briefly describe how to get started with ROS 2 using a VS code devcontainer.
-To get started you'll need to,
+The instructions below briefly describe how to get started with ROS 2 using a VS code dev container.
+To get started, you'll need to:
 1. Install VS Code (https://code.visualstudio.com/)
 2. Install Docker (https://www.docker.com/)
 3. (Windows) Install WSL2